The Evolution Point: How AI Agents Challenge Agile 1.0

-1.1 The Silent Scrum Master Syndrome
+1.1 The Scrum Master's New Opportunity

-Client observation from Q3 2024:
+Client observation from Q4 2025:

 "In meetings across three continents, Scrum Masters sat silently while AI agents generated minutes, identified action items, and distributed summaries.
 Their traditional coordination value was automated away."